worbli/publicEndpoints/README.md

 This is a list of public p2p and API endpoints for the WORBLI blockchain.
 It is maintained by the WORBLI Foundation.

-If you wish to add your node to the list, edit endpoints.json and add a new JSON object with your node.
+If you wish to add your node to the list, edit endpoints.json and add a new JSON object with your node, then open a pull request.
 The format is:
 ```
 {
 	"name": "",